 Why wait until you start feeling chronic tension, shoulder stiffness or pain?
 Our body is the vehicle that takes us through life.
 Routine maintenance goes a long way in keeping us strong, building body awareness, and reducing the risk of injury.
 If you haven’t been caring for these areas, start today.
 This post will introduce you to therapeutic self-myofascial techniques that can easily be done at home after a long day at work to reduce tense shoulder and neck muscles.
 You will need a foam roller, tennis ball, a light weight, and a stretch band.
 You may substitute a belt or towel for the stretch band and any handheld home object, such as a full or half filled fabric softener bottle, for the weight.

 It’s important that the techniques are executed in a sequential order.
 One step is the primer for the next.
 The video below demos the first steps.
+Some of the self massage tools I used in this video are the Power Systems Myo-Roller and the TriggerPoint Foam Massage Ball.

 Follow the above steps with the techniques in the video below.